 Most people have a budget that guides the way money is saved and spent.
 Often these financial guidelines include categories for entertainment, investments, bills, travel and vacation, and necessities (like Starbucks or Dunkin).
-Putting money aside for a vacation is a great idea but I'd like you to consider the phrase vacation budget a little differently.
-Think of your vacation budget as how much you would like to spend (or you're willing to spend) of money you already have money saved and have earmarked as vacation money.
-Understand the difference?
-For this exercise, it's not a "plan to save" but a willingness to spend.
+Putting money aside for a vacation is a great idea but I’d like you to consider the phrase vacation budget a little differently.
+Think of your vacation budget as how much you would like to spend (or you’re willing to spend) on your next vacation.

 Here’s why a vacation budget is important:

 Travel agent (TA): Great!
 I’ll get right to work planning your vacation.
 How much are you comfortable spending?

 Client: I don’t have a number in mind, whatever you come up with will be fine.